 The G center spin reorientation is evidenced by recording frequency-selective Rabi oscillations recorded with long MW $\pi$ pulses.
-For the low-frequency ESR branch $|+\rangle \leftrightarrow |0\rangle$, at a given MW power, all fine spin transitions display the same Rabi frequency (Fig.~\ref{fig:reorient}a).
-On the contrary, for the other ESR branch, the Rabi oscillations with excitation selective on the two fine spin transitions $(4^-,5^-)$ are roughly twice faster than for the other transitions, as shown in Figure~\ref{fig:reorient}b.
-The extracted ratio of Rabi frequencies at resonance is $\Omega/\Omega'=2.2\pm0.2$.
-When the frequency of the MW magnetic field $\tilde{\mathbf{B}}_{\scaleto{\mathrm{MW}}{4pt}}=\mathbf{B}_{\scaleto{\mathrm{MW}}{4pt}} \cos(\omega_{\scaleto{\mathrm{MW}}{4pt}} t)$ is resonant with the spin transitions, the Rabi frequencies in the rotating wave approximation express as~\cite{cohen-tannoudji_quantum_2019}:
+For the low-frequency ESR branch $|+\rangle \leftrightarrow |0\rangle$, at a given MW power, all fine spin transitions display the same Rabi frequency (Fig.~\ref{fig:reorient}(a)).
+On the contrary, for the other ESR branch, the Rabi oscillations with excitation selective on the two fine spin transitions $(4^-,5^-)$ are roughly twice faster than for the other transitions, as shown in Figure~\ref{fig:reorient}(b).
+The extracted ratio of Rabi frequencies at resonance is ${\Omega/\Omega'=2.2\pm0.2}$.
+The MW magnetic field can be written as ${\mathbf{B}_{\scaleto{\mathrm{MW}}{4pt}} \cos(2\pi\nu_{\scaleto{\mathrm{MW}}{4pt}} t)}$.
+When $\nu_{\scaleto{\mathrm{MW}}{4pt}}$ is resonant with the spin transitions, the Rabi frequencies in the rotating wave approximation express as~\cite{cohen-tannoudji_quantum_2019}:

-with $\gamma_e$ being the isotropic electron spin gyromagnetic ratio~\cite{lee_optical_1982, odonnell_origin_1983}.
-As the $\mathbf{B}_{\scaleto{\mathrm{MW}}{4pt}}$ orientation is set by the sample geometry (Fig.~\ref{fig:reorient}c), observing different Rabi frequencies implies that the principal axes of the spin operator $\hat{\mathbf{S}}$ do rotate over time.
+with $\gamma_e$ being the electron spin gyromagnetic ratio~\cite{lee_optical_1982, odonnell_origin_1983}.
+Since the orientation of $\mathbf{B}_{\scaleto{\mathrm{MW}}{4pt}}$ is fixed (\cite{SI}), observing different Rabi frequencies implies that the principal axes of the spin operator $\hat{\mathbf{S}}$ do rotate over time.